JeffM2501/raylibExtras/README.md

 Raylib Extras is made up of two main libraries,

 ### rlImGui
-Simple ImGui bindings for raylib with image support.
+Simple ImGui bindings for raylib with image and icon support provided by Fork Awesome https://forkaweso.me/Fork-Awesome/.

 ### rlExtrasC
 This is a pure C library that can be build static or dynamic (DLL).
 It contains the following components.